anjathiart/cart-api/README.md

 # shopping-cart
-A simple API for a shopping cart application
+An API for a simple shopping cart application